jcrllano/SWENG837/README.md

 word
  - This is the main document for the project that includes more details than the presentations IoT Smart Home System.docx

+Detailed Explanation Diagram

+- Use Case Diagram
+  The use case diagram shows the interactiosn between the actors and cases

+- Class Diagram
+  This diagram shows the interactions between the classes in the software system

+- Sequence Diagram
+  This diagram details the interactions betwenn objects on a scenario

+- State Diagram
+  This shpws the state of the thermostate through different phases

+- Activity Diagram
+  This shows the diagram of activities between the user and the smart devices

+- Component Diagram
+  The diagram provides the system componenet that will be interactin in the user smart system

+- Deployment Diagram
+  The diagram shows how the smart home system will be launched in the server cloud provider